dairycultist/Berry2D/README.md

 - "a couch co-op platformer game with decent movement and cute art would be so fun" (my own words bro; [look at this](https://fixvx.com/Hyohnoo/status/1993024148486926431?s=20))
 - clean up code (remove attempt at scenes, ensure code separation from window/renderer/IO)
-- 18 tiles tall with 4 ground tiles at the bottom
 - load levels from files that are just a big grid of numbers

 ---